-Assessment Outcome: Critically Endangered B1ab(iii, v)
+Assessment Outcome: Critically Endangered under Criterion B1ab(iii, v)

-Justification: Bossiaea bombayensis has a very highly restricted geographic range with both the Extent of Occurrence (EOO) and Area of Occupancy (AOO) 20 km2.
-Bombay bombayensis meets the EOO threshold for Critically Endangered (<100 km2) under Criterion B1.
+Justification: Bossiaea bombayensis has a very highly restricted geographic range with both the Extent of Occurrence (EOO) and Area of Occupancy (AOO) estimated to be 20 km2.
+Bossiaea bombayensis meets the EOO threshold for Critically Endangered (<100 km2) under Criterion B1.
 The AOO meets the threshold for Endangered (<500 km2) under Criterion B2 but is above the threshold for Critically Endangered (<10 km2).